Video Lecture

 Electric dipole

 Two equal and opposite charges separated by a finite distance constitute an electric dipole.
-If -q and +q are charges at distance 2a apart.
+The figure shows a dipole with two charges -q and +q separated by a distance 2a.

 The dipole moment \vec{p} is given as \vec{p}=q\times 2\vec{a} with a direction from negative to positive charge and \left| p \right|=2qa